Welcome to BealeTreasureStory.com — published May 11, 2011, by Stephen

 one day may allow the mystery of the treasure story to be solved.

-New information will be added to the website on a continuing basis.
+to the website on a continuing basis.
+Moreover, additions and changes to the text

 The Beale Papers